The American Society of Naturalists confers several awards each year to honor scientists of great distinction.

 The Jasper Loftus-Hills Young Investigators Award was established in 1984 to recognize outstanding and promising work by investigators who received their doctorates in the three years preceding the application deadline or who are in their final year of graduate school.
 Jasper Loftus-Hills (1946-1974) was an Australian biologist of exceptional promise, who had published 16 articles in the three years after receiving his degree.
 He was killed by a hit-and-run driver while tape-recording frog calls along a Texas highway.
 After his death, a frog was named in his honor, Eleutherodactylus jasperi.
-The award includes presentation of a research paper at the annual meeting of the American Society of Naturalists, an award of $500, a travel allowance of $700, the cost of registration at the meetings, and a supplement of $500 in case of intercontinental travel.
+The award includes presentation of a research paper at the annual meeting of the American Society of Naturalists, an award of $500, a travel allowance of $700, the cost of registration at the meetings, and, for the 2015 meetings in Brazil, a supplement of $800 in the case of intercontinental travel.

 |2013||Robin Hopkins, Kayla C. King, A. Carla Staver, Ian J. Wang|

 |2012||Rowan Barrett, Liam J. Revell, Jennifer C. Perry, and Matthew R. Walsh|

 |2011||Michael Kasumovic, Robert Pringle, Nathan Swenson, and Daniel Warner|

 |2010||Stephanie Carlson, Marc Johnson, Joel McGlothlin, and Daniel Rabosky|

 |2009||Brian Langerhans, Luke Harmon, Renee Duckworth, and Jason Kolbe|

 |2008||Jennifer Lau, Judith Mank, Volker Rudolf, and Mark Urban|